 The Faculty Research Ethics Committee (FREC) reviews and approve REDP applications on behalf of the University.
-For projects that deal with special categories of personal data as defined in the GDPR, the REDP form is also referred to the University Research Ethics Committee (UREC-DP) for review and recommendation to the Office of the Data Commissioner.
+Projects that deal with special categories of personal data as defined in the GDPR, and all research involving human tissues/samples must be reviewed by UREC-DP for review and recommendation to the Office of the Data Commissioner.
 It is the data Commissioner who grants the final approval which is then forwarded to the applicant.